connext/documentation/docs/Routers/providing-liquidity.md

 - Acquire assets for providing liquidity (assets are listed in [testnet](../developers/testing-against-testnet.md#test-token-test) or mainnet (COMING SOON)).
 - Approve tokens for the Connext.sol contract address.
 - Call the function `addLiquidityFor` on the Connext.sol contract using your router address and the asset address as `local`.
+Alternatively, you can use the Connext Router UI at https://testnet.amarok.connextscan.io/router/<YOUR_ROUTER_ADDRESS> to illustratively add the liquidity.